 - Flat-rate cash back cards.
 If tracking all those categories and caps sounds like a big hassle, you may prefer a card that offers a consistent rebate on most purchases.
-For instance, the Capital One Cash card provides a 1 percent rebate throughout the year, followed by a bonus worth half your annual rebate amount when you make 12 monthly payments on time.
+For instance, the Capital One® Quicksilver® Cash Rewards Credit Card provides a 1.5% rebate throughout the year.

-- Affinity cash back cards.
+Affinity cash back cards.
 Your relationship with a particular broker, store, or website can earn you even more rewards.
-Costco members can qualify for the TrueEarnings Card from Costco and American Express which multiplies rebates on eligible gas purchases at U.S. standalone gas stations.
-If you keep a retirement or brokerage account with Fidelity Investments, your Fidelity Investment Rewards American Express Card can automatically deposit your 2% cash rebate.
+If you keep a retirement or brokerage account with Fidelity Investments, your Fidelity® Rewards Visa Signature® Card can automatically deposit your 2% cash rebate.
 It also offers you the chance to earn a $100 bonus if you spend $1,000 within the first 90 days of opening an account.

 A note of caution: avoid using cash back credit cards to carry a balance.
 If you do, the finance charges you'll pay will quickly eclipse any of the rebates and rewards you'll earn during a typical year.
 On the other hand, if you use your cash back card like it's a debit card and pay it off every month, you can potentially save hundreds of dollars every year.
 To learn more about the details, check out these cash back credit card offers from major issuers and banks.